PKKmafia/Game/README.md

 # Dice Guessing Game

-A simple game where you guess the outcome of a dice roll (1 to 6).
+A simple game where you guess the outcome of a dice roll.

 ## Features